pcpmartins/video-quality-assessment/README.md

 ### Interestingness classifiers details

 The interestingness classification focused on specific events.
 Each specific event dataset was gathered from the event categories of the beforementioned Flickr interestingness video dataset.
 We can see a breakdown of the dataset event categories selected in [figure 13](/images/i_categories.png).
-Each event dataset comprises 40 positive and 40 negative samples, this samples were compiled from the top 10%(positives) and bottom 10% (negatives) from a total of 400 videos retrieved from Flickr keyword search for each event and sorted by interestingness.
-The methodology used was the same used for aesthetic classification explained in the ### Aesthetic classifier details.
+Each event dataset comprises 40 positive and 40 negative samples, this samples were compiled from the top 10% (positives) and bottom 10% (negatives) from a total of 400 videos retrieved from Flickr keyword search for each event and sorted by interestingness.
+The methodology used was the same used for aesthetic classification explained in the [Aesthetic classifier details section](### Aesthetic classifier details).

 ![figure 13](/images/i_categories.png)
 *figure 13 - Interestingness event categories breakdown*